Guide

 What a yupoo search is usually asking for

-A better route for links and yupoo traffic
+A better way to handle links and yupoo searches

-• Offer exact category routes when the item type is already known.
+- Use exact category pages when the item type is already known.

 Best next click

-Use the homepage route map here if you already know the category.
+Use the homepage here if you already know the category.
 If not, start from the main ACBuy page on FindsIndex and narrow from there.

 Open ACBuy on FindsIndex